Alaska Licensing Overview for a Barber

 Undertake state licensing exams

-In the state of Alaska, there are two licensing exams that must be completed: the theoretical exam and the practical exam.
+In Alaska, there are two licensing exams that must be completed: the theoretical exam and the practical exam.
 Barber examinations in Alaska are conducted by the state, who utilize the examinations influenced by the National-Interstate Council of State Boards of Cosmetology (NIC).
 Alaska requires barbers to successfully complete their theoretical examination before they undertake their practical examination.

 The main concepts that will be covered in the theory exam may include (but are not limited to) the following: